Daddow History, Family Crest & Coats of Arms

 Early Origins of the Daddow family

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
+The surname Daddow was first found in Surrey in the parish of Leigh, where the Dendy family held estates and made sizable donations to the local church.
 The first record of the family was Dandi (without surname) who was listed in Lincolnshire in the Hundredorum Rolls of 1271-1273.
 The same rolls list Richard Dande in Huntingdonshire.
 Later the Yorkshire Poll Tax Rolls of 1379 listed Willelmus Dandy, et uxor ejus and the Lay Subsidy Rolls of Lancashire listed Thomas Dandisone in 1332.
 Adam Dandy was listed in the Register of Freeman of Yorkshire in 1312.